 L.A.
 Care's Chief Medical Officer (CMO) is a physician, Board Certified in his or her primary care specialty, holding a current valid, unrestricted California Physician and Surgeon License.
-The CMO is an ex-officio member of the BoG and reports to the Chief Executive Officer (CEO).
-The CMO is the senior healthcare clinician and has the ultimate responsibility for the QI Program and assigns authority for aspects of the program to the Chief of Equity and Quality Medical Director.
+The CMO is an ex-officio member of the Board and reports to the Chief Executive Officer (CEO).
+The CMO is the senior healthcare clinician and has the ultimate responsibility for the QI Program and assigns authority for aspects of the program to the Quality Medical Director.